 Unit 3: Risk Landscape and Taxonomy

-Unit 3 will already get more specific about the diversity of risks that retail banks face generally, and those that arise in microfinance operations in emerging markets and developing countries in particular.
+Unit 3 will already get more specific about the diversity of risks that retail banks face generally, and those that arise in micro and small business finance in emerging markets and developing countries in particular.
 As a first step, one must try to bring some conceptual order to the many different dimensions of risk that we hear about in connection to financial services.
 The worst is to be blindsided by unknown unknowns, i.e. by potential losses arising from categories of uncertain events that we do not even have on our radar.
 This would mean that we also do not have processes and tools in place to measure and mitigate these exposures.
 Therefore, it is critical to set up a high-level risk map that is as broad and all-inclusive as possible and provides a terminological anchor for any and all possible risk exposures: Have you thought about the risk of loan officers using physical intimidation to collect from micro-borrowers and a journalist picking up on this and turning it into a national news story on the abuses of microfinance and many more clients now refusing to pay these microcredit bandits as a consequence?
 Yes, that's covered.
 It is called the reputational dimension of operational risk and it relates to the adherence of staff to documented policies and procedures.
 This should be picked up during internal control site inspections or through the client complaint hotline.
-With a view to establishing such a high-level risk map, this unit will guide us through an initial review of the financial services risk landscape including credit transaction and credit portfolio risk, liquidity, interest rate risk, foreign exchange rate risk, currency induced credit risk, operational risk (including reputational risk, compliance, AML/CFT), capital adequacy and covenant risks.s)
+With a view to establishing such a high-level risk map, this unit will guide us through an initial review of the financial services risk landscape including credit transaction and credit portfolio risk, liquidity, interest rate risk, foreign exchange rate risk, currency induced credit risk, operational risk (including reputational risk, compliance, AML/CFT), as well as capital adequacy and covenant risks.

 Unit 2: Governance of Risk in Financial Institutions